buhrmi/simpwars-contracts/README.md

 # Tokenized Streamers

-> When simps go to the moon 🚀

 This repo contains the smart contract that allows anyone to tokenize Twitch streamers on the Ethereum blockchain.
 A tokenized streamer is called a simp.
 Simps are needed to fight in the upcoming [Simp Wars](https://github.com/buhrmi/simpwars).

 Anyone can mint new simps and become their owner, but there is an initial minting fee of 1 ETH.
 This fee doubles every time a new simp is minted.
 The fee gradually decreases by 50% every 24 hours.